Klortho/flextree/README.md

 * Implement my unit test again, that takes canned input from JSON files, and compares the layout results with after-trees, also from JSON.
+    * Also test the result to make sure there are no overlaps.

 * My main program will have these features:
     * Input: